 The two main cannabinoid receptors in your nervous system are CB1 and CB2.
 While THC is more effective when dealing with CB1 (controls perception, mood, sleep, memory, and appetite), CBD has a greater impact on the CB2 receptor (affects the immune system).

-Since inflammation is an ‘immune response,’ it is important for any compound to focus on the CB2 receptor to reduce inflammation.
+Since inflammation is an ‘immune response,’ it is important for any compound to focus on the CB2 receptor to reduce chronic inflammation.
 While CBD is not the only known cannabis compound to activate the CB2 receptor, it is the most abundant.

 Research on CBD for Inflammation Response